supertuxkart/stk-website/wiki_untranslated/Download.md

 {%- endcapture -%}
 {%- main_title {{ other_title }}-%}

-{%translate The main download links provided above are for the last stable release, SuperTuxKart 1.5.
+{%translate The main download links provided above are for the last stable release, SuperTuxKart 1.5. %}

-The automated preview release builds are available [here](https://github.com/supertuxkart/stk-code/releases/preview).
+{%translate The automated preview release builds are available [here](https://github.com/supertuxkart/stk-code/releases/preview). %}

-Public testing builds for SuperTuxKart Evolution are not yet available. %}
+{%translate Public testing builds for SuperTuxKart Evolution are not yet available. %}